massoncheg/forgejo-docs/docs/user/code-search.md

 Currently, only fixed strings are supported and any case differences are ignored.
 The search results will include the matched line, along with a single line before and after the match.

-Since, the searches are performed in the fly they may be performed on any valid branch or tag.
+Since, the searches are performed on the fly they may be performed on any valid branch or tag.

+The active branch/tag will be displayed as the default value on the dropdown present just above the search bar, which may also be used to easily switch between branches and tags.

 # Indexer